shermanloan/scejson-doc/doc/module-loan.md

 # Loan Module

-> Debt is part of the human condition.
+> "Debt is part of the human condition.
 Civilization
 >  is based on exchanges - on gifts, trades, loans -
 >  and the revenges and insults that come when they
-> are not paid back.
+>  are not paid back"
 >                           --- Margaret Atwood

 The SCEJSON's loan module may be used to compute almost any loan imaginable - from the simplest equal payment loan to loans that have exotic